ESF:MPV_COMA Comm & Manag. Skills Training - Course Information

 - Course objectives

 - The objective of the course is to provide students with basic knowledge of effective communication for management and, using training methods, to develop students’ communication skills necessary for managing employees and negotiating with partners outside an organization.
-The introductory blocks concentrate on basic communication skills necessary for succeeding in any negotiations, the following blocks focus on the development of selected managerial skills.
+The introductory blocks concentrate on basic communication skills necessary for efficiency of communication process, the following blocks focus on the development of selected managerial skills.

 - 1. Introduction, requirements for granting a credit.
 Communication process, verbal and nonverbal communication.
 Significance of effective communication for management, possibilities and methods for the development of communication skills.